 - Official graduate transcript(s).

 - Letters of recommendation (please note that we require 3 letters of recommendation; however, applicants will not be penalized if they choose to provide more than three.

 Additional supplemental material required: In addition to a completed application, we also require the following supplemental material (de-identified Clinical Work Sample) – Please provide us with one or both of the following de-identified supplemental materials: (1) A treatment or case summary; (2) A psychological evaluation report.

 Applicants may be invited for an interview after a review of application materials.
 Notification of whether the applicant is being invited or not will be no later than December 15 through email.
-For those being invited for an interview, emails with more detailed information will be provided for planning travel to our site.
+For those being invited for an interview, emails with more detailed information will be provided.

 Requirements for Internship Completion

 Interns must successfully complete 12 months of full-time 2000 hour training experience to earn a certificate of completion.
 Successful completion is based on full attendance and passing evaluations of performance by supervisors and mentors in the Profession-Wide Competencies of Clinical Psychology.
 Duke University’s policies provide for equal opportunity and affirmative action in employment and admission to all programs of the University.